Mermaid Braids Are All Over Pinterest—3 Must-Have Tips to Master Their Maintenance

 My braider recommended this deep-conditioning spray to me after a couple of failed attempts at extending the wear of goddess braids.
 A few spritzes of this hydrates and softens your hair with pure shea butter and essential oils.

-This Braid Sheen Refresher has been a constant in my post–braid appointment haircare routine.
-It's infused with organic Jamaican black castor oil, grape seed oil, and peppermint oil to promote a natural, healthy sheen for braids, locs, curls, and natural hair.
+This hair refresh oil has been a constant in my post–braid appointment haircare routine.
+It's infused with organic Jamaican black castor oil and coconut oil to promote a natural, healthy sheen for braids, locs, curls, and natural hair.

-The Sleek & Shine's Anti-Frizz serum features a lightweight formula made with sustainably sourced argan oil from Morocco plus Garnier's Kera-System to offer lightweight frizz control for up to 72 hours.
+The Ors' Anti-Frizz serum features a lightweight formula made with Abyssinian oil plus Vitamins E & K and fatty acids to offer lightweight frizz control for up to 24 hours.
 It's great for adding shine and smoothness to mermaid braids.

 If your braids reach below your shoulder blade (mine usually fall just below mid-back), consider adding this long bonnet to your rotation.
 It's crafted with silk charmeuse that's breathable, hypoallergenic, moisture-retaining, and will keep your braids looking flawless.